-1 booster dose of a tetanus, diphtheria and pertussis (Tdap) vaccine given on or after 10 years of age after March 1 for the upcoming school year.
-A copy of the physical examination should be requested and provided to your child's school.
+1 booster dose of a tetanus, diphtheria and pertussis (Tdap) vaccine given on or after 10 years of age for the upcoming school year.
+The evaluation will examine for amblyopia, strabismus, and internal and external eye health, with testing sufficient to determine visual acuity.
 Parents/guardians may opt out of this requirement through a written waiver obtained at the school.